Traumatic Brain Injury Lawsuits – What You Need to Know

 A traumatic brain injury (TBI) – also known as acquired brain injury or head injury – is caused by a blow or jolt to the head, or a penetrating head injury which disrupts the brain’s normal function and damages it.
 Traumatic brain injuries can occur when the head suddenly and violently hits an object, or when an object pierces the skull and enters brain tissue.
 TBIs may be the result of a car wreck, trucking accident, motorcycle accident, work accident, defective product, or dangerous condition on personal or business property.

-With Severe brain injuries, the symptoms are more apparent.
-However, in the case of milder injuries, symptoms may not be present at the time of injury, and may not appear for days or even weeks.
-Symptoms can be very subtle as well, and missed by the injured person, his or her family, and even doctors.
+With severe brain injuries, the symptoms are more apparent.
+However, in the case of milder injuries, symptoms may not be present at the time of injury and may not appear for days or even weeks.
+Symptoms can be very subtle as well, causing the injured person, his or her family, and even doctors to miss them.

 Common symptoms include:

 - Trouble with memory, concentration, attention or thinking

 A traumatic brain injury is classified as mild if loss of consciousness and/or confusion and disorientation is shorter than 30 minutes.
 MRI and CAT scans are often normal.
 A person with a moderate or severe TBI may show these same symptoms, but may also have a headache that gets worse or does not go away, repeated vomiting or nausea, convulsions or seizures, an inability to awaken from sleep, dilation of one or both pupils of the eyes, slurred speech, weakness or numbness in the extremities, loss of coordination, and confusion, restlessness, or agitation.